amrobbins/Thor/README.md

 Dependencies, with installation directions for Ubuntu:
   1. sudo apt-get update
-  1. sudo apt-get install build-essential cmake
+  1. sudo apt-get install build-essential cmake clang-format
   1. cuda 12  - can install with 'sudo apt-get install cuda'
   2. cudnn 8.9 for cuda 12 - get it here: https://developer.nvidia.com/cudnn
      1. you will need to create an account and accept the terms